jtpaasch/settings-php/README.md

     $settings->load('settings.local', 'settings.default', 'file3.txt');

 It will try to load the first one, and if that fails, it will then try the second one, and if that fails, it will then try the third.
-When it successfully loads a file, it will stop and just parse that one..
+When it successfully loads a file, it will stop and just parse that one.

 If none of the files can be loaded, it will throw a `RuntimeException`.